kg-byte/chemical_calculator_peroxide/README.md

 ## Results
   #### Which of the provided formulated products meet the definition Organic Peroxide under CFR 173.128(a)(4)?
-   - Product 2 and Product 3
+   - Product 3
   #### Which of the provided formulated products do not meet the definition?
-   - Product 1 and Product 4
+   - Product 1, Product 2, and Product 4
   #### Which subsection under CFR 173.128(a)(4) was used to determine whether the product meets or does not meet the definition of an Organic Peroxide?
-   - Both subsections were used to formulate the following criteria- a product is classfied as an Organic Peroxide when its:
+   - Both subsections were used to formulate the following criteria- a product is classified as an Organic Peroxide when its:
      -  hydrogen peroxide content is greater than 7% OR
      -  hydrogen peroxide content is more than 1% and less than 7% while its content(Oa) is greater than 0.5% OR
      -  both hydrogen peroxide and content(Oa) are greater than 1 %